There are dozens of excellent alto songs to choose from, whether you have an upcoming audition or performance.

 Although songs from Beauty and the Beast are frequently used in auditions, “A Change in Me” is not used as often.
 The song starts quite low but rises much higher near the end, so it’s perfect for showing off a good range.

-Any of these songs would be a great choice for an alto.
-Still haven’t found what you’re looking for?
-Check out the additional suggestions below-
+Any of these alto songs would be an excellent choice for your next performance.
+But if you still haven’t found what you’re looking for, check out the additional suggestions below.

 - “Here We Are” – Gloria Estefan

 - “Lithium,” “Good Enough,” or “Lacrymosa” – Evanescence

 - “Close to You,” “Rainy Days and Mondays,” or “Only Yesterday” – The Carpenters

 - “The Power of Goodbye,” “Frozen,” or “Live to Tell” – Madonna

 Some final pointers – Remember that in musical theater, your song choice is usually dependent on the role for which you’re auditioning.